epam/EPAM-AI-RUN-Marketplace/README.md

 ## 8.2.
 Create client and client secret

+The steps in this section apply only to the Testmate extension and can be performed at any time in the future.
+These steps do not affect the AI/Run™ for AWS application.

 1. Log into the Keycloak admin console with your administrator credentials
 2. Select the codemie-prod realm from the dropdown in the top-left corner
 3. In the left sidebar menu under "Manage", click on Clients.